Speed limits in the United States by jurisdiction: Indiana

 In Indiana speed limits on Interstate Highways are usually 70 mph for cars and 65 mph for trucks with a gross vehicular weight (GVW) of 26000 lb or greater.
 In urban areas, it is generally 55 mph, except stretches of Interstate 70 in Indianapolis where it is 50 mph.
 In suburban areas, it is 65 mph for cars and 60 mph for trucks.
 On Interstate 469 in Fort Wayne (Indiana's 2nd largest city) the speed limit is still set at 70 mph.
+In the Louisville metro, In Clark & Floyd County, I-65 & I-265 remain at 65 mph for all vehicles despite it being suburban.
 The Indiana Toll Road also carries a minimum speed limit of 45 mph as part of its internal toll road regulations.

 Most non-Interstate Highways are 55 mph, but some rural four-lane divided highways are set at 60 mph.
 These limits often decrease to 30–50 mph approaching urban areas, and within cities a speed limit of 20–30 mph is not uncommon, though larger arterial roads within cities may reach as high as 45 mph.

 On February 6, 2012, the Indiana Toll Road was raised from the Illinois state line to mile marker 20 to 70 mph after a major highway reconstruction project.

+Effective July 1, 2025, the speed limit on I-465 was to increase to 65 mph.